Chapter 12.36

 In addition to the rules that shall apply to the use of city parks, the following regulations shall apply to the use of the Sedro-Woolley senior center building:

 B. Reservations.
 The Sedro-Woolley senior center building may be reserved for the periodic and temporary use of the residents and groups within the city.
-Reservations must be made in person at the city finance director’s office, where a calendar of such reservations will be maintained.
+Reservations must be made with the city finance director’s office, where a calendar of such reservations will be maintained.
 Reservations may be made up to one year in advance of the reserved date.
 No reservation shall be made without first coordinating with and receiving the written approval of the senior center coordinator.
 In most cases, reservations will be allowed for rental periods of less than a full day; the reservation shall indicate the approved rental period, which is not to exceed eighteen hours.

 C. Rental Fees.
 Rental fees for the use of the Sedro-Woolley senior center building are listed in the master fee schedule adopted by resolution of the city council.